All you need to replenish your spiritual essence.

 - Mana Leaves/Seeds/Roots/Extracts from the Video Game Shadow Hearts trilogy

-- In Bioshock, this purpose is served by the EVE Hypos.
+- In first two BioShock games, this purpose is served by the EVE Hypos.
 Consuming certain drinks or smoking will also restore small amounts of mana at the expense of health.

 - Tass in morphE, it tastes great mixed in with tea.